ms609/Concentration/README.md

 ## Intentional time management

 Time is a finite resource, but I don't always think of it as such.
-I've found it helpful to keep a detailed account of my time -- just as, to be in control of my finances, it's necessary to understand where I spend my money.
+I've found it helps to keep a detailed account of my time -- just as, to be in control of my finances, it's necessary to understand where I spend my money.

 [Toggl](https://www.toggl.com) makes it easy for me to track each minute of my working day.